opencomputeproject/onie/contrib/git-stats/README.md

 The most common changes are mapping an email domain name to a corporate name for the report.
 This is controlled by the `domain-map` file.
-See `gitdm/README` for complete configuration details.
+See the documentation of the gitdm the script installs (or that `GITDM_REPO` points at) for complete configuration details.